CONSTITUTION AND BYLAWS OF THE RONDOUT VALLEY BUSINESS ASSOCIATION

 No director, officer or employee shall have authority to enter into any agreement for the purchase or sale of any asset of the corporation or for any other purpose which creates an aggregate obligation by the corporation with a value or cost of more than $500 without the express authority from the board to make such agreement on behalf of the corporation.

 XX: FISCAL POLICIES

-A. The Fiscal year of the Association shall be January 1st of each year through the following December 31st.
+A. The fiscal year of the Association shall be November 1st of each year through the following October 31st.

 B. The Association shall maintain a bank account, the host bank of which shall be determined by a majority vote of the Board of Directors, into which all funds shall be deposited.